Cycling in Langley

 • Dedicated Cycle Tracks: Separated pathways for bicycle use only, such as parts of the Trans Canada Trail.

-• Multi-Use Trails: Shared pathways for cyclists, pedestrians, and other non-motorized users, including the Fort-to-Fort Trail and Langley Parkway.
+• Multi-Use Trails: Shared pathways for cyclists, pedestrians, and other non-motorized users.

-• Shared Bicycle Routes: Roads designated as preferred cycling routes with signage and sometimes "sharrows" (shared lane markings).
+• Shared Bicycle Routes: Roads designated as preferred cycling routes with signage and sometimes "sharrows".

 • Disconnected Network: Gaps in the cycling network make continuous travel difficult in some areas.